TasoChriest/FlipperZeroRepo/README.md

 # FlipperZeroRepo
 Main Flipper Zero Repo's That I Use

+THIS WILL NOT BE CONSTANTLY UPDATED GO TO THE PEOPLE LINKED BELOW AND LOOK AT EVERYHTING!!!

 The owners of these repos are FalsePholosopher, I-AM-Jakoby, UNC0V3R3D, and Hak5

 The links to these people are below.
 Support these amazing people.